-Green Movement Allies and Other Activists Based in the United States
+Green Movement Allies and Other U.S.-Based Activists

 Some movements that are outside Iran are increasingly allied with the Green Movement inside Iran.
 Numerous Iranians Americans of differing ideologies in the United States want to see a change of regime in Tehran.
 Many of them are based in California, where there is a large Iranian American community, and there are about 25 small-scale radio or television stations that broadcast into Iran.
 A growing number of U.S.-based Iranian activists appear to be supporting or affiliated with the Green Movement.
 Many of them protested Ahmadinejad's visit to the United Nations in September 2009, and many others sport green bracelets showing support for the Green Movement.
 One U.S.-based group, the International Campaign for Human Rights in Iran, appears supportive of the Green Movement.
-It is headed by Hadi Ghaemi and former CNN anchor Rudi Bahktiar, a relative of the Shah's last prime minister, Shahpour Bakhtiar.
+Believed close to Karrubi and Musavi, it is headed by Hadi Ghaemi.
+Former CNN anchor Rudi Bahktiar, a relative of the Shah's last prime minister, Shahpour Bakhtiar, has been part of the group, although she is now serving as a top official at the Voice of America's Persian News Network (PNN), discussed later in this paper.